Cinema of Africa: Colonial era

 Colonial era films portrayed Africa as exotic, without history or culture.
 Examples abound and include jungle epics based on the Tarzan character created by Edgar Rice Burrou, and the adventure film The African Queen (1951), and various adaptations of H. Rider Haggard's novel King Solomon's Mines (1885).

-African cinema evolved through different historical phases, each reflecting the socio-political landscape of the continent.
-The early years of African cinema were heavily influenced by colonialism, with many films produced by European directors who often depicted Africa through a colonial lens.
-However, the post-independence era saw a surge in films by African filmmakers who sought to portray authentic African stories, often focusing on themes of decolonization, identity, and cultural heritage.
-This period gave birth to what is often referred to as the "Golden Age" of African cinema, characterized by filmmakers like Ousmane Sembène, who is widely regarded as the father of African cinema movies.

 One of the first films to be entirely produced in Africa was the South African dramatic film The Great Kimberley Diamond Robbery (1911).
 It was followed by De Voortrekkers (1916), South Africa's (and possibly Africa's) first epic film and oldest surviving film, about the Great Trek and targeted at an Afrikaner audience.
 A notable theme in early South African cinema was the ethnic confrontation between Afrikaner (specifically Boer) and British South Africans.

 Much early ethnographic cinema "focused on highlighting the differences between indigenous people and the white civilised man, thus reinforcing colonial propaganda".
 Marc Allégret's first film,Voyage au Congo (1927) respectfully portrayed the Masa people, in particular a young African entertaining his little brothers with a baby crocodile on a string.
 Yet Africans were portrayed merely as human, but not equals; a dialogue card, for example, referred to the movements of a traditional dance as naive.
 His lover, writer André Gide, accompanied Allégret and wrote a book, also titled Voyage au Congo.
 Allégret later made Zouzou, starring Josephine Baker, the first major film starring a black woman.
 Baker had caused a sensation in the Paris arts scene by dancing in the Revue Nègre clad only in a string of bananas.